Perogie Day: for all the “one days” we didn’t get

 This past weekend was our annual “perogie day” - as we’ve been calling it.
-There was flour EVERYWHERE, there were so many dishes, a lot of laughter, and over 720 perogies made by the end of it.
+There was flour EVERYWHERE, so many dishes, a lot of laughter, and over 720 perogies made by the end of it.

 It’s the anniversary of the worst day of my life… the day my mom died.